matomo-org/developer-documentation/docs/3.x/tracking-javascript.md

 ### Configuration of Tracking Cookies

-Starting with Piwik 1.2, first party cookies are used.
+Piwik uses first party cookies to keep track of some user information over time.
 Consideration must be given to retention times and avoiding conflicts with other cookies, trackers, and apps.

+*   `disableCookies()` - Disables all first party cookies.
+Existing Piwik cookies for this websites will be deleted on the next page view.
+*   `deleteCookies()` - Deletes the tracking cookies currently currently set (this is useful when [creating new visits](https://piwik.org/faq/how-to/#faq_187))
+*   `hasCookies()` - Returns whether cookies are enabled and supported by this browser.
 *   `setCookieNamePrefix( prefix )` - the default prefix is '_pk_'.
 *   `setCookieDomain( domain )` - the default is the document domain; if your web site can be visited at both www.example.com and example.com, you would use: `tracker.setCookieDomain('.example.com');` or `tracker.setCookieDomain('*.example.com');`
 *   `setCookiePath( path )` - the default is '/'.